Bristol City Football Club has been at the heart of South Bristol since 1894.

 The club operates a monthly draw to allocate resources to charities.

 Engagement with the community is vital to our development.
-We work closely with the Bristol City Community Trust to achieve this aim.
-The Trust is a registered charity, and its mission, vision and values are as follows:
+We work closely with our official charity, Bristol City Robins Foundation, to achieve this aim.
+The Foundation is a registered charity, and its mission, vision and values are as follows:

-Mission: A Trust based at the heart of its community
+Mission: A Foundation based at the heart of its community

 Vision: Improving lives through football and learning